Docu-Videos & Digital Stories

 Docu-Videos and Digital Keywords

-Short multimedia projects which engage important histories and core concepts of GWSS courses.
+Short multimedia projects that engage important histories and core concepts of GWSS courses.

-A digital essay which traces the history of the birth control pill, specifically examining the testing of the pill in Puerto Rico within a context of racism and empire.
+A digital essay that traces the history of the birth control pill, specifically examining the testing of the pill in Puerto Rico within a context of racism and empire.